uriel1998/weather.sh/README.md

  * `-h` Output HTML formatted text
  * `-o` Output OpenBox output
  * `-f` Use imperial (farenheit, inches Hg, mph) units; default is metric
+ * `-c` Use colored output in the terminal if `.bashcolors` is in the home dir.
+Note that if you want to alter the colors, you will have to manually alter the script.

 _Note: If the OpenWeatherMap API key is specified from the command-line, it will override the API key set in the file._

+## 5. Todo

+ * Add in sunrise/sunset
+ * HTML colored output